wtnwin111/interview/README.md

     38-N) Define a function on an array, when you increase 1 on one cell, the neighbor (up, down, left and right) all increase one.
         Given an array, write code to determine whether this array can be generated using the above function.
     39) Given an array, write code to divide the array into M sub array (find largest M), make sure the sum of all sub array are the same.
+    40) Given an array, is rotated from a sorted array, such as 5,6,1,2,3,4.
+Write code to search element in the array.

 ##C5: Tree